-The declaration of an instance variable is much like the declaration of a formal parameter in that it consists of the name of the variable preceded by the name of its type.
+The declaration of an instance variable is much like the declaration of a formal parameter or in that it consists of the name of the variable preceded by the name of its type.
 However, while a formal parameter is declared inside (the header of) a method, an instance variable is declared outside the methods of the class.
-A formal parameter is accessible only to the method in which it is declared, while an instance variable is accessible to all methods of the class in which it declared.2 As mentioned above, this is the reason a formal parameter is called a local variable, while an instance variable is called a global variable.
-We will see other kinds of local and global variables later.
+Variables declared inside methods are called local variables and other variables are called global variables.
+Local variables are accessible only in the methods in which they are declared while global variables are accessible to all methods in the class.2 A local variable may be a formal parameter or a variable such as declared inside the body of a method.
+MY_HEIGHT, declared in the method calculateMYBMI() above, is example of a local variable declared inside the body of a method.